-Some of the most popular SSP platforms are Google Ad Manager, OpenX, Xandr Monetize, and Magnite.
+Some of the most popular supply-side platform companies are OpenX, Xandr, and PubMatic.

 What is DMP?

-DMPs make the data available to DSPs and SSPs for more precise targeting to provide more personalized programmatic ads.
+DMPs make the data available to DSPs and SSPs to match the ads with the relevant audience.

-SSPs have a massive added value for digital publishers.
-It is because SSPs help them more efficiently manage the collaborations with multiple ad buyers and networks.
-SSPs give a hand to automate the purchasing ad impression process for marketers.
+SSPs have a massive added value for publishers.
+SSPs help publishers efficiently manage collaborations with multiple ad buyers and networks.
+But in order to extract maximum benefit from this technology, you need more than one SSP.

 Setupad can connect publishers to 15+ premium SSPs thanks to header bidding technology.
 This guarantees that publishers receive the highest possible rates for their ad inventory.
 Sign up today and see for yourself!